 - Consider taking eco-friendly forms of transportation – You don’t need to have the latest electric vehicle to do so.
 Simply utilizing the cruise-control feature on your car and reducing idling can allow your gas to last longer, taking you further.
 You can also opt to take a road trip rather than flying.
 Less wasted fuel means less harmful emissions into the atmosphere.
 If you want to know more about how you can take a sustainable road trip, click here – it’s the perfect way to enjoy a staycation.

-- Preserve local flora and fauna – Respecting wildlife and their habitats is one of the 7 principles of the Leave No Trace movement.
-If you opt to wander outdoors and travel through bits of wilderness, please remember that you are a guest in their environment.
-Be mindful of your waste, group sizes, and try not to feed or remove native animals and plants during your travels.
+- Preserve local plants and animals – Respecting wildlife and their habitats is one of the 7 principles of the Leave No Trace movement.
+If you wander outdoors and travel through the wilderness, please remember that you are a guest in their environment.
+Be mindful of your waste, group sizes, and try not to feed or remove native animals and plants during your visit.
 Remember, it’s their home.